CameronS2005/arch_stuff/README.md

 # -------------------------------- #

 BE CAREFUL WITH THESE SCRIPTS AS THEY COULD CAUSE DAMAGE TO YOUR DATA IF NOT CONFIGURED PROPERLEY!
+(I am not responsible for any damage caused to you're systems or you're data, you've been warned that this code is not production ready and may have bugs or compatibility issues!)

 to use on a fresh copy of the archiso, simply modify the variables in the config of the script, and run "curl -o archinstaller.sh -fsSL https://raw.githubusercontent.com/CameronS2005/arch_stuff/main/archinstaller.sh; chmod +x archinstaller.sh; ./archinstaller.sh"